-Christmas is a time to get together and celebrate.
-It’s an opportunity for event planners to use their skills to plan parties with friends, friends of friends, or just about anyone.
-Whether your Christmas party is planned for 10 or 100 people, here are a few holiday-specific rules to plan a memorable celebration.
+Christmas is a time to get together with friends and family to celebrate.
+It’s an opportunity for event planners to use their skills to plan parties with friends, friends of friends, colleagues, or just about anyone.
+Whether your Christmas party is planned for 10 or 1000 people, here are a few holiday-specific rules to plan a memorable celebration.
 Here are 6 ways to organise an unforgettable Christmas party!

 - Find a venue